Garbage Disposal at Sea and in the Eastern Caribbean

 The Eastern Caribbean is in the middle of a solid waste disposal crisis.
 Cruisers arriving in the Islands after a long offshore passage can help the situation greatly by adopting proper waste management.
 Cruising legend, Don Street, offers his tips and advice.

-Published 8 years ago, updated 5 years ago
+Published 9 years ago, updated 7 months ago

 GARBAGE DISPOSAL SAILING TRANSATLANTIC AND IN THE EASTERN CARIBBEAN

-By Don Street Jr
+By Don Street Jr.

 No proper sailor wants to pollute the ocean, but those sailors that go to the extreme and sail transatlantic throwing nothing overboard are polluting the land, as in all too many places where they make landfall there is little or no recycling and solid waste disposal varies from poor, to very poor to catastrophically bad.